lemonhandgrenade/hp-datapack/README.md

 ### Using spells
 Spells can be used by switching the wand to the offhand.
 It should also be known some spells have alternate ways of casting.
-To cast them you must sneak while swapping the wand to the offhand.
+To cast their alternates you must sneak while swapping the wand to the offhand.

 ---